hypercleric/device_realme_RMX1901/README.md

-Device tree for Realme XT
+Device tree for Realme X